VMBlakelock/bouquetnblooms/README.md

 ### Testing

 Manual Testing was undertaken during the creation of this site.
-Testing included tests on various devices for responsiveness and UX aswell as testing code for bugs.
+Testing included tests with in Django, on various devices for responsiveness and UX aswell as testing code for bugs.
 Code was validated for best practice.

  - Validation sites used: